markpundsack/jekyll-example-with-heroku-buildpack/Readme.md

-Creating a Jekyll App on Heroku Cedar with custom Jekyll Buildpack (from GitHub)
+Creating a Jekyll App on Heroku Cedar with Custom Jekyll Buildpack (from GitHub)
 ===

 Setup Jekyll